winiar93/winiar93/README.md

-- 🔭 I’m currently working on raspberry pi pico with micropython
+- 🔭 I’m currently working on pyspark server on raspberry pi
-- 🌱 I’m currently learning web scraping and iot programming
+- 🌱 I’m currently learning web scraping and pyspark
 - 📫 How to reach me: ```winiar93@gmail.com```

 #### Language and tech: